 A great choice for home use and those who want an affordable but effective window bot, the Gecko is controlled by remote app and includes sensors to map out the window and avoid edges when necessary.
 The cleaning is a combination of suction and microfiber cloth, not unlike some hardwood floor cleaning bots, but with a safety rope attachment to prevent damage in case of an accidental fall.

 There are a couple of different modes you can use based on your cleaning task, and LED indicators with manual controls if you don’t feel like using your app at the moment.
-We also like the user-friendly, compact design, which is made for both indoor and outdoor use.
+We also like the user-friendly, compact design of the, which is made for both indoor and outdoor use.

 Wexbi’s window bot uses a brushless motor in combination with laser-based edge sensors and suction to clean especially smooth surfaces (for example, you can also use it for counters).
 It’s designed to do a quick maintenance round on a window and can clean nearly 11 square feet within three minutes.
 Like our other picks, it also has a safety system that will keep the bot attached to the window even if the power goes off.
 It comes with a 16-foot cord and a remote control — although you can also use an app if you prefer.
 The included pads are machine washable, too, so you don’t have to worry about disposable pads.

-And yes, this model does indeed come with a gift, but it’s simply the nook brush and window cleaner included with the model, a nice addition, but not a make-or-break feature.
+And yes, thedoes indeed come with a gift, but it’s simply the nook brush and window cleaner included with the model, a nice addition, but not a make-or-break feature.

-The square Mamibot model follows intelligent cleaning routes that are well designed for glass doors, long panes of glass windows, and other surfaces that may be especially common off decks, patios, or business entrances.
-It can dry clean, wet clean with a solution, or do a quick pass for light cleaning to keep windows looking good.
-There’s a built-in battery for quick emergency use (and keeping the unit attached if power fails), but this model is designed to be run via cord.
-There’s both a safety rope and anti-falling sensors.
-At 65 dB, it’s not exactly quiet but it is softer on the ears than many models.
+The square Mamibot model follows intelligent cleaning routes that work great for glass doors, long panes of glass windows, more.
+These types of surfaces may be especially common off decks, patios, or business entrances.
+The Mamibot can dry clean, wet clean with a solution, or do a quick pass for light cleaning.
+Whatever you need, it can keep windows looking good.
+There’s a built-in battery for quick emergency use (and keeping the unit attached if power fails).